DPDK/dpdk/doc/guides/sample_app_ug/rxtx_callbacks.rst

 packets to add a timestamp.
 A separate callback is applied to all packets prior to transmission to calculate the elapsed time, in CPU cycles.

+If hardware timestamping is supported by the NIC, the sample application will also display the average latency since the packet was timestamped in hardware, on top of the latency since the packet was received and processed by the RX callback.

 Compiling the Application
 -------------------------